Wisconsin School Music Association

 b.
 Awards or recognition in the education or music profession or

 c.
-A minimum of 7 years of experience preparing students for WSMA festivals or
+Evidence of a minimum of 7 years of experience preparing students for WSMA festivals.

 *Email Tim Wurgler to access Quiz #3.